rbpatt2019/rbpatt2019.github.io/_publications/2021_07_24_Spinal_Cord_Atlas.md

 developmental lineages for each cell type.
 Finally, we developed a website to share these resources widely.
 This work provides an unprecedented view of spinal cell types, their specific gene expression signatures, and the general molecular organization.

+## Full Text

+The full text of this article is available on [Pubmed Central](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8481483/).